Alyse Galvin: Congressional elections

 On January 11, 2018, Galvin announced her candidacy for Alaska's at-large congressional district in the 2018 United States House of Representatives election in Alaska as an independent.
 Alaska held their primaries on August 27, 2018.
 Galvin opted to run in the Democratic primary, receiving 54.1% of the vote, beating out three other contenders.
 The 2018 general election was held on November 6, 2018.
 Galvin faced incumbent Republican Don Young.
 On election day Galvin won 46.7% of the vote, losing to Young.

 Galvin announced that she would run again in the 2020 United States House of Representatives election in Alaska.
 She calls Alaska "ground zero for the climate crisis" and supports investment in renewable energy and energy efficiency; she opposes the Pebble Mine.
 However, she agreed with her opponent Don Young on other resource issues, including Arctic oil drilling.

 Alaska House of Representatives

 Galvin announced in late 2021 that she would run for the Alaska Legislature, although she did not initially announce whether she would run for a seat in the Alaska House of Representatives or the Alaska Senate, due to complications with redistricting.
 She chose to run for Alaska's 14th House of Representatives district against Republican candidate Nicholas Danger.

 Personal life

 Galvin is married to Pat, an oil executive who served as the revenue commissioner for Governor Sarah Palin.
-They have three sons and a daughter.
+They have two sons and two daughters.